airs-upei/music_data_processing/README.md

 2. `notes`: A vector containing the notes to be processed.
 3. `notesDuration`: A vector of durations corresponding to each note in the notes vector.

-From the function, you would notice that the goal of the function is to reduce the length of `notes` to `numExpected` by:
+If you take a look at the function, you would notice that the goal of the function is to reduce the length of `notes` to `numExpected` by:
 1. Finding and removing the notes with the shortest durations first (if duration of notes are the same, the one appearing later in the list is removed first).
 2. Replacing the removed note with the average of itself and the adjacent note with the longest duration.

 Just as explained before, a breakdown of the logic in the function is outlined below:

-- If `numExpected` equals the length of notes vector, no processing is needed; the input notes are returned the same way it is.
+- If `numExpected` equals the length of notes vector, no processing is needed; the input notes are returned the same way as they are.
 - Our function then identifies the `numExpected` longest durations, and the remaining durations are considered as ‘shortest’.
 - From here onwards, we enter a loop to process the notes with the shortest duration:
   - If the shortest duration note is at the beginning of the list, the note and its next note are averaged, and then the value is used to replace the shortest duration note and its next note.